 Two things can make smartphones fast: the speed of their data transfer, and the pure performance power of their processor.
 The former varies from carrier to carrier, market to market, and even quite possibly from building to building; but internal clock speed is a measure we can compare across phones.

 Chipmakers constantly push the boundaries, which translates into liquid gameplay and buttery-smooth video playback, among other finessed touches of a faster phone.
-These top contenders will leave rivals in the dust.
-Read even more in CNET's.
+These top contenders (in no particular order) will leave rivals in the dust.